dharnitski/dharnitski.github.io/_posts/2019-04-29-skip-tests-in-go.md

 ## Run tests for current package

-We can control which tests to run by scoping them by package.
+We can control what tests to run by running them inly for current package.

 Run tests in current package: